bwsw/sj-platform/SJDocs/source/SJ_Architecture.rst

 The events are guaranteed to be processed **exactly-once**.
 The key idea of exactly-once processing lies in a group **checkpoint**.
 That means all producers and consumers of a stream are bunched into a group and do a checkpoint automatically fixing the current state.
 Moreover, a user can initialize a checkpoint whenever it is necessary.

 The idea of **parallelism** is implemented via multi-partitioning in streams.
 A **partition** is a part of a data stream allocated for convenience in stream processing.
 Upon creation, every stream gets a certain amount of partitions.
-The parallelism is enabled by dividing existing partitions fairly among module's instance tasks and thus scaling the data processing.
+The parallelism is enabled by dividing existing partitions fairly among the tasks of module instance and thus scaling the data processing.

 SJ-Platform fulfills the idea of **fault-tolerance** as its architecture prevents the whole system from stopping operation completely in case of module failure.
 In such case when a live data stream processing fails in one module, the module is restarted by Marathon.
-Within the module, if the module runs in a parallel mode (several tasks are set in module's instance parameters) and one of the tasks fails, the whole system does not stop processing.
+Within the module, if it runs in a parallel mode (several tasks are set in the parameters of module instance) and one of the tasks fails, the whole system does not stop processing.
 The task is restarted.

 The general structure of SJ-Platform can be rendered as at the scheme below where all the mentioned above  components are presented in detail: